7 Ways to Enjoy New Jersey’s State Parks for the Winter

 4. Go ice fishing at Hopatcong State Park.

 Anglers don’t have to give up their favorite hobby once winter rolls in—that just means it’s time for ice fishing.
 Weather dependent, January is an ideal time to go ice fishing at Hopatcong State Park in Landing.
-As soon as the ice reaches four inches at Lake Hopatcong, you can try your luck at reeling in chain pickerel, yellow perch, largemouth bass and crappie fish.
+As soon as the ice reaches four inches at Lake Hopatcong, you can try your luck at reeling in chain pickerel, yellow perch, largemouth bass and crappie. *Note: The park is currently under a Harmful Algal Bloom (HAB) Watch and consuming fish is not recommended at this time.
+Please check the website for status updates before going fishing.

 5. Ice skating at Allamuchy Mountain State Park.

-Can you remember the last time you went ice-skating on a real pond?
-Freezing temperatures in the midst of winter, which means thick ice and old school-style skating.
+Can you remember the last time you went ice skating on a real pond?
+Freezing temperatures in the midst of winter mean thick ice and old school–style skating.
 Bring your skates to Deer Park Pond at Allamuchy Mountain State Park in Andover—a popular spot for ice fishing during winter months—and test your best moves on the glassy surface.

 6. Go birding at Cape May Point State Park.